Turkish lira drops to new low, prompting bank to intervene - ExBulletin

 Turkish lira drops to new low, prompting bank to intervene

-A roasted chestnut seller speaks with customers in Istanbul, Turkey, Thursday, December 16, 2021.
-The Central Bank of Turkey again cut a key interest rate on Thursday despite soaring consumer prices making it difficult the purchase of food and other staples, sending the country’s currency to record lows against the US dollar.
-The bank’s monetary policy committee said it was cutting the rate from 15% to 14%, although inflation was at 21%, official data showed.
-(AP Photo / Francisco Seco)

-ANKARA Turkey’s currency collapsed to a new all-time low against the dollar on Friday, a day after the central bank cut a key interest rate again despite soaring consumer prices, a move in line with the unconventional economic policy of President Recep Tayyip Erdogan.
+ANKARA, Turkey (AP) – Turkey’s currency crashed to a new all-time low against the dollar on Friday, a day after the central bank cut a key interest rate again despite soaring consumer prices , a decision in line with the unconventional economic policy of President Recep Tayyip Erdogan.
+Politics.

-The fall of the pound prompted the central bank to intervene by selling more foreign currency.
-It was the fifth intervention by banks in recent weeks in an attempt to support the pound.
+The fall of the lira prompted the central bank to intervene by selling more foreign currency.
+It was the bank’s fifth intervention in recent weeks in an attempt to support the lire.

 The pound hit a new record low of 17.14 against the dollar before the bank intervened and the currency recouped some of its losses on Friday.
-Still, it was about 5% weaker against the US dollar at Thursday’s close.
+Still, it was around 5% weaker against the US dollar since Thursday’s close.

 The besieged Turkish currency has lost 55% of its value against the dollar since the start of the year.